-- Development control reduced planning fee income owing to the economic climate amounted to £113,000(+). - Parking income on parking was less than the budget due to the economic climate by £299,000(+). - Borough Markets income from markets was also less than anticipated as a result of the economic climate by £97,000 (+). - The shortfall in income across the portfolio was partially offset by reduced operating costs.
+- Development control additional planning fee income from major applications amounted to £45,000(-). - Parking income on parking was less than the budget due to the economic climate by £46,000(+). - Borough Markets net income from markets was also less than anticipated as a result of the economic climate by £44,000(+). - The overall shortfall in income across the portfolio was partially offset by reduced operating costs.